I-395

 Connecticut decided to still extend I-84 anyway, to end at Route 52 in Killingly.
 If Route 52 were another interstate highway, state officials reasoned that getting federal approval and funding for I-84 would be easier.

-In late 1982, Gov. William O'Neill asked the U.S. Transportation Secretary to consider an interstate designation, calling the route a "logical addition" as it links I-90 and I-95.
-Route 52 already met the physical standards of an interstate highway -- the other main criterion for acceptance.
+In August 1982, Congressman Sam Gejdenson proposed renumbering Route 52 as an extension of I-290, which already existed in Massachusetts.
+Gov. William O'Neill asked the U.S. Transportation Secretary to consider an interstate designation, calling the route a "logical addition" as it links I-90 and I-95.
+Route 52 already met the physical standards of an interstate highway – the other main criterion for acceptance.

-For a while, it appeared Route 52 would become an extension of I-290 leading south from Massachusetts.
+The interstate designation was approved, but the number was changed from 290 to 395.
 A Hartford Courant article using the I-290 designation appeared just six days before the state announced on June 20, 1983, that Route 52 was promoted to I-395.

 Some trivia